ANU-Exercise/ScrapingOLX/README.md

-# PricePredict_ScrapingOLX
+# ScrapingOLX
 This project is an exercise project to improve my skill to scrape data from e-commerce / website.
-After get the data, I will do data cleaning, EDA, and machine learning for predicting.
+After get the data, I will try too to do data cleaning, EDA, and machine learning to predict the price.

 # Web Scraping